 Wendy develops the EA curriculum, for use by anyone involved in social impact and service work across their own borders, with a focus on maintaining strong human connectivity even in a digital age.
 Wendy helps develop workshops, lectures, and co-curriculum development opportunities.
 Please reach out to Wendy if you are interested in our materials.

-Wendy is a prose writer and junior studying journalism and psychology at UNC-Chapel Hill.
+Wendy is a prose writer and senior studying journalism and psychology at UNC-Chapel Hill.
 She maintains a literary and lifestyle blog at The Red Angel and serves as the blog editor and a photographer of Blue & White features magazine.
 In addition, Wendy loves to work with children and advocates for disabilities awareness.
 This past summer, she developed China Perspectives on Mental Health, a research project based in Shanghai that examines what daily hospital life for patients with chronic illnesses is like and what social support services are provided to their families.
 Her writing has appeared in The Daily Tar Heel, The Collegiate Scholar and Carolina Creates Writers.
 In her spare time,Wendy loves to participate in National Novel Writing Month, read comic books and cook macaroni.

 Jennifer Mejia: Community Cultivator